Skip to content

 Icon(Icons.account_circle),

-Text('This is a very long text that will overflow the available space'),
+Text('This very long text will overflow'),

 ],